geoarrow/geoarrow-c/python/README.md

 # geoarrow for Python

-Python bindings for nanoarrow.
-These are in a preliminary state: see open issues and tests/test_nanoarrow.py for usage.
+Python bindings for geoarrow-cpp.
+These are in a preliminary state: see open issues and tests/test_geoarrow.py for usage.

 ## Installation